havokentity/CICD-Server/README.md

 - User authentication with admin privileges
 - Build management (one build at a time)
 - GitHub webhook integration
-- Configurable project settings (path, branch)
+- Multiple project configurations with different settings
 - Build steps execution with console output logging
 - Web interface for all functionality
 - Real-time build progress tracking